Common charts and graphs

 A donut chart is a pie chart with an area of the center cut out.
 It looks like a donut.
 That’s why it’s called a donut chart.

-Pie Charts are sometimes criticized for focusing readers on the proportional areas of the slices to one another and to the chart as a whole.
+Pie charts are sometimes criticized for focusing readers on the proportional areas of the slices to one another and to the chart as a whole.
 This makes it tricky to see the differences between slices, especially when you try to compare multiple Pie Charts together.
 A donut chart somewhat remedies this problem by de-emphasizing the use of the area.
 Readers therefore focus more on reading the length of the arcs, rather than comparing the proportions between slices.

 Dot density map